Identity

 Example device identity executables

-Example scripts are provided in the support directory in the Mender client source code repository.
+Example scripts are provided in the support directory in the Mender Client source code repository.

 We welcome contributions to improve this documentation.
 To submit a change, use the Edit link at the top of the page or email us at .